First Nations Control of First Nations Education Act (FNCFNEA)

 Contraband Tobacco Act: taxation on-reserve

 The federal conservative government has continued it's agenda to eliminate First Nations' rights at all levels.
 Bill C-33, the FNCFNEA gives the Minister of Indian Affairs full power and authority over First Nation education from pre-K to post-secondary.
 French and English will be mandatory languages at First Nation schools and First Nation language and culture must be approved by the minister.
 Please spend a day with First Nation students to develop one-page messages, letters, signs and posters with reasons why the Minister of Indian Affairs should not be in control of First Nation education- students should sign and date their messages identifying their Nation and bring those messages to Parliament Hill.
-We are also encouraging schools to participate for the day and take a group picture in front of your schools with a slogan and share it on Facebook. (eg. Our school, our kids, our education/ No to FNCFNEA, etc)
+We are also asking for First Nation citizens to boycott schools for the day and take a group picture in front of your schools with a slogan and share it on Facebook. (eg. Our school, our kids, our education)

 Missing and Murdered Indigenous Women is a national disgrace and we want to hear from anyone who has lost a female member in their family.
 Tell us why women are an important part of Indigenous culture and why you think Canada should open a public inquiry.
 Small towns are filled with perverse predators who seek out vulnerable Indigenous women of all ages and justice is rarely served.
 We will no longer allow Canada to turn a blind eye to a national crime against our mothers, daughters, aunties, grandmas and cousins.